-Start your journey by resting.
-The first day should be spent on acclimatizing to the high altitude, so take it easy with naps, slow walks and appreciating the well-formed clouds in the blue sky.
+The trekking journey starts off once you’ve rested well and enough.
+The first day would be spent on acclimatizing to the high altitude, so take it easy with naps, slow walks and appreciating the well-formed clouds in the blue sky.
 If you’re feeling energetic in the evening, let a car take you to see the sights like Thiksey monastery or the Shanti Stupa.

 For a truly differentiated experience, why not try glamping?
 The Ultimate Travel Camp has two properties in Ladakh – one in Diskit and another in Thiksey.
 There is nothing quite like the feeling of sleeping in a well-appointed tent with full luxury fittings and furniture – complete with power showers!
 You can also be sure that the chef will keep you well-fed; choose from packages that include all meals so that you can focus on the atmosphere and surroundings.